-- 1. Out-of-pocket by User or Family,

-- 2. Medicare.

-- 3. Medicaid.

-- 4. Private Insurance,

-- 5. Veterans Administration/CHAMPVA, excluding TRICARE,

-- 6. TRICARE,

-- 7. Other Federal Sources includes Indian Health Service, military treatment facilities, and other care by the federal government,

-- 8. Other State and Local Source includes community and neighborhood clinics, state and local health departments, and state programs other than Medicaid,

-- 9. Workers' Compensation, and

-- 10. Other Unclassified Sources includes sources such as automobile, homeowner's, and liability insurance, and other miscellaneous or unknown sources.
+- 1. Out-of-pocket by User (self) or Family includes any deductible, coinsurance, and copayment amounts not covered by other sources, as well as payments for services and providers not covered by the person's insurance or other sources, - 2.
+Medicare, - 3.
+Medicaid. - 4.
+Private Insurance, - 5.
+Veterans Administration/CHAMPVA, excluding TRICARE, - 6.
+TRICARE, - 7.
+Other Federal Sources includes Indian Health Service, military treatment facilities, and other care by the federal government, - 8.
+Other State and Local Source includes community and neighborhood clinics, state and local health departments, and state programs other than Medicaid, - 9.
+Workers' Compensation, and - 10.
+Other Unclassified Sources includes sources such as automobile, homeowner's, and liability insurance, and other miscellaneous or unknown sources.